mbabynames search ✿

 Livia Elara

-The meaning of Livia is "noble and strong"; Elara is "bright".
+The meaning of Livia is "olive tree"; Elara is "bright".
 There is a natural balance between the two.
 The longer Elara (3 syllables) builds on the shorter Livia, giving the name forward momentum.

 Livia Genevieve

-Livia, meaning "noble and strong", pairs with Genevieve, meaning "woman of the people".
+Livia, meaning "olive tree", pairs with Genevieve, meaning "woman of the people".
 The meanings point in complementary directions.
 The hard G in Genevieve gives a clean break after Livia's open vowel ending.

 Livia Penelope

-Livia ("noble and strong") and Penelope ("weaver").
+Livia ("olive tree") and Penelope ("weaver").
 Two distinct meanings that create a name with range.
 Livia is 2 syllables.
 Penelope at 3 adds length and rhythm.

 Livia Katherine

-The meaning of Livia is "noble and strong"; Katherine is "pure".
+The meaning of Livia is "olive tree"; Katherine is "pure".
 There is a natural balance between the two.
 The hard K in Katherine gives a clean break after Livia's open vowel ending.

 Livia Amelia